 Residents of Elgin, Illinois aren’t too far from Chicago, and they have an ally in Chicago Bankruptcy Clinic if they run into hard times.
 We know that bankruptcy is probably the last thing you want to do, but we also understand how crushing debt can be.
 Our firm is here to explain how bankruptcy may offer you a way out of financial distress while letting you preserve assets.
 If you’re finding it difficult to pay your bills or you’re getting phone calls and letters from creditors, let us take a look at your debt situation and discuss your legal options.

-It’s natural to be hesitant about bankruptcy, but it’s a great idea to start asking questions if it’s becoming hard to make ends meet.
+It’s natural to be hesitant about filing bankruptcy, but it’s a great idea to start asking questions if it’s becoming hard to make ends meet.
 You still have options for handling creditors, even if they’ve threatened or have actually filed a lawsuit.
 The most important thing you can do is learn whether bankruptcy is right for you by speaking to an Elgin Bankruptcy Attorney.

 Our clients come from all walks of life and economic situations.
 They realize that filing for bankruptcy doesn’t mean they’ve personally failed and it certainly doesn’t carry the stigma it once did.
 In fact, bankruptcy is a great way to handle debt so you can responsibly take care of it and move on with your life.
 These are common debt situations our clients face when they walk in our door: